Michael0x2a/curated-programming-resources/resources.md

 ### Online courses

 This is an increasingly popular way for universities and professionals to help guide the next generation of programmers, and as such, new resources like this are popping up all the time.
-Feel free to contribute new offerings to this section as they form.

 - [Codecademy](http://www.codecademy.com/) - offers free online courses in several different languages.
 However, Codecademy does have a tendency to teach only basic syntax, so you may need work through more tutorials after finishing Codecademy.
 - [Coursera](https://www.coursera.org/) - offers free online courses in many different fields from several different well-known universities.